Exercise Empowers Breast Cancer Survivors

 The surest, and often safest, way to overcome these issues is exercise, experts say.

-“Exercise is essential for women recovering from breast surgery,” says Marcie Nowack, an exercise physiologist who leads the ABC: After Breast Cancer Exercise Program at Kapiolani Medical Center for Women & Children.
+“Exercise is essential for women recovering from breast surgery,” says Marcie Nowack, an exercise physiologist at Kapiolani Medical Center for Women & Children.

 “Regular exercise influences the way our bodies break down estrogens to produce more of the ‘good’ metabolites that reduce breast cancer risk,” she explains.
 “Studies also show physical activity reduces a woman’s risk of breast cancer, no matter what kind of exercise you do, how old you are or how much you weigh.”

-Formerly named “Building Strength and Courage: Exercise for Breast Cancer Survivors,” this five-week exercise program is designed by breast cancer survivors and medical experts to help patients lead an active life after breast cancer surgery.
+Nowack has led a variety of classes and exercise programs in conjunction with breast cancer survivors and medical experts to help patients lead an active life after breast cancer surgery.

 Exercises include those that patients can do one day post-op and progress to a more-rigorous regimen of stretching and weight training.